fiselusa-ua/sample-java-project/README.md

-# add from local repo
+# comment from remote repo
 # Sample Java Project

 This is a reference for setting up a new Ant-based Java project.
 It